 If you could separate the Earth out into piles of material, you’d get 32.1 % iron, 30.1% oxygen, 15.1% silicon, and 13.9% magnesium.
 Of course, most of this iron is actually down at the core of the Earth.
 If you could actually get down and sample the core, it would be 88% iron.
-47% of the Earth’s crust consists of oxygen.
+And if you sampled the Earth’s crust, you’d find that 47% of it is oxygen.

-70% of the Earth’s surface is covered in water
+4. 70% of the Earth’s surface is covered in water:

 When astronauts first went into the space, they looked back at the Earth with human eyes for the first time, and called our home the Blue Planet.
-And it’s no surprise.
-70% of our planet is covered with oceans.
+And it’s no surprise, seeing as how 70% of our planet is covered with oceans.
 The remaining 30% is the solid ground, rising above sea level.

-The Earth’s molten iron core creates a magnetic field
+6. The Earth’s molten iron core creates a magnetic field:

 The Earth is like a great big magnet, with poles at the top and bottom of the planet, near to the actual geographic poles.
-This magnetic field extends from the surface of the Earth out thousands of kilometers – a region called the magnetosphere.
+This magnetic field extends thousands of kilometers out from the surface of the Earth – forming a region called the magnetosphere.

 Scientists think that the magnetic field is generated by the molten outer core of the Earth, where heat creates convection motions of conducting materials.
 This generates electric currents that create the magnetic field.

-Earth doesn’t take 24 hours to rotate on its axis
+7. Earth doesn’t take 24 hours to rotate on its axis:

 Remember that the Earth orbits around the Sun.
 Every day, the Sun moves compared to the background stars by about 1° – about the size of the Moon in the sky.
 And so, if you add up that little motion from the Sun that we see because the Earth is orbiting around it, as well as the rotation on its axis, you get a total of 24 hours.
 Now that sounds like the day we know.

-Earth has 1 moon and 2 co-orbital satellites
+9. Earth has 1 moon and 2 co-orbital satellites:

 As you’re probably aware, Earth has 1 moon (The Moon).
 But did you know there are 2 additional asteroids locked into a co-orbital orbits with Earth?
 They’re called 3753 Cruithne and 2002 AA29.
 We won’t go into too much detail about the Moon, I’m sure you’ve heard all about it.